Politics of Saarland

 The politics of Saarland takes place within a framework of a federal parliamentary representative democratic republic, where the Federal Government of Germany exercises sovereign rights with certain powers reserved to the states of Germany including Saarland.
-The state has a multi-party system where the two main parties are the rightist Christian Democratic Union (CDU) and the leftist Social Democratic Party of Germany (SPD).
+The state has a multi-party system where the two main parties are the Social Democratic Party of Germany (SPD) on the left and the Christian Democratic Union on the right.

 Every five years, all Germans residing in the State over the age of 18 elect the members of the Saarland Landtag.
-This regional parliament or legislature then elects the Minister-President and confirms the cabinet members.
+This regional parliament or legislature then elects the minister-president and confirms the cabinet members.

+History pre-1957

 League of Nations

 The "Territory of the Saar Basin" was governed by the League of Nations under the Treaty of Versailles from 1920 until 1935.
 The Chairmen of the Commission of Government were: